-Taxpayers who were eligible for but did not claim State and federal tax credits for the last three years (Tax Years 2016, 2017 and 2018) can claim them by completing Form 1040X: Amended U.S. Individual Income Tax Return.
-If a federal return was not filed, the taxpayer will need to file his or her taxes using the appropriate forms for that year.
+Taxpayers who were eligible for but did not claim State and federal tax credits for the previous three years (Tax Years 2017, 2018 and 2019) can claim them by completing Form 1040X: Amended U.S. Individual Income Tax Return.
+If a federal return was not filed, the taxpayer will need to file their taxes using the appropriate forms for that year.
 Some VITA sites may be able to complete the amendment for the taxpayer.
 The taxpayer should check with their local VITA site.

-PLEASE NOTE: Taxpayers who obtain a Social Security number after the tax year are not able to claim EITC for prior years.
+Please note: Taxpayers who obtain a Social Security number after the tax year are not able to claim EITC for prior years.

-The New York State EITC likewise can be claimed for the last three years by filing the Form IT-201X.
+The New York State EITC likewise can be claimed for the previous three years by filing the Form IT-201X.
 Taxpayers must attach a copy of every attachment (including any New York State credit form) that was submitted with their original return to their amended return, even if it has not changed as a result of the amendment.
 Taxpayers need to complete and submit the IT-215: Claim for Earned Income Credit for the appropriate year.